Synkstar/Synkstar/README.md

-### Hello and welcome to my github :3
+### Hello and welcome to my github
 <img src="./particle.webp">

-### I am the owner of Nasulex. ( A game server host and gaming community )
+### I am the owner of Nasulex. ( A game server host )
-Our steam group: https://steamcommunity.com/groups/nasulex <br>
 Discord: https://nasulex.net/discord<br>
 Website: https://nasulex.net

+### Up and coming things:
+Laid Back Gaming: https://steamcommunity.com/groups/lb_gamers a gaming community with the goal of being exactly like its name.
+We will be running our own anycast network for this gaming community as well.

 Some of my interests:
 * Networking